-23:59 GMT on Friday, 16th Oct 2020
+23:59 GMT on Friday, 14th Oct 2022

-The total available time for JMU users in 2021A will be 325 hours.
-9 hours have been set aside for Reactive Time proposals, leaving 316 hours available to be allocated.
+The total available time for JMU users in 2023A will be 325 hours.
+9 hours have been set aside for Reactive Time proposals and 22 hours have already been allocated, leaving 294 hours available to be allocated.
 Time is allocated approximately in the ratio 1:1 between Priority A and B. In addition 100 hours will be available as Priority C (backup).
 Applications are particularly encouraged for brighter sky conditions, which are typically less subscribed.

 In an effort to reduce problems with under-filled observation queues at the start and end of each semester, the LT observes proposals throughout two "8 month semesters" a year.
 This means that there is a two-month overlap period at the start and end of each semester when proposals from both semesters may be observed.
-"A" semesters run from 1st January - 31st August and "B" semesters from 1st July to 28/29th February.
+"A" semesters run from 1^{st} January -31^{st} August and "B" semesters from 1^{st} July to $28/29^{th}$ February.